psimmons86/vinylvaultios2/SWIFT_SCOPE_SOLUTION.md

 ### Step 2: Use Appropriate Access Modifiers

+According to the Swift documentation:

+> All entities in your code (with a few specific exceptions) have a default access level of internal if you don't specify an explicit access level yourself.
+As a result, in many cases you don't need to specify an explicit access level in your code.

+The available access levels in Swift are:

+- `open`: Least restrictive; entities can be accessed and subclassed by code in the same module and by code in other modules that import the defining module.
+- `public`: Entities can be accessed by code in the same module and by code in other modules that import the defining module, but they can only be subclassed within the defining module.
-- `internal` (default): Accessible within the same module
+- `internal` (default): Entities can be accessed from any source file within their defining module, but not from outside the module.
-- `public`: Accessible from other modules that import this module
-- `private`: Accessible only within the defining file
-- `fileprivate`: Accessible only within the defining file
+- `fileprivate`: Restricts the use of an entity to its own defining source file.
+- `private`: Restricts the use of an entity to the enclosing declaration and extensions of that declaration in the same file.

 For a single-module app, `internal` is sufficient for most types.
 Use `public` if you plan to extract these types into a separate module later.